dhruvinrsoni/online-pizza-ordering-system/README.md

 ### Features of the product

-- User Profiling based login and further customizations
-- Registration of User Details (Signing Up)
+- Addition of new Users by Registration page and storing User Details
-- Selection of the products
+- Login/Logout with User Profiling
+- Login Persistence even if browser is closed
+- Separate Accesses based on User Profiling
+- For Customers:
+	- Ordering the items and checkout page for customer login
-- Payments page to make the payments online
+	- Payments page redirection to make the payments online post checkout
+- For Employees:
+	- Updation of the order statuses which can be reflected further
+- For Admins:
+	- Updation of the menu to add/remove items from order page

 This is created using: